FAQ for Students

 Q. What days and times does our class meet?

-A. You will provide updates to your instructor as needed, and meet monthly to participate important employment workshops.
+A. A calendar for the entire semester indicating class dates will be provided.
+You will select one class out of the week to attend on a monthly basis.
+Kindly provide updates to your instructor as needed, and meet in-class monthly to participate with important employment and financial preparation workshops.
 Topics may include Union versus Non-Union employment, Retirement, Sexual Harassment, Health Plan Options, and other vital employment topics.

 Q. Can I list an internship in my resume?